algorandfoundation/liquid-auth-ios/README.md

 - `registration(...)`: Illustrates the flow of registering a passkey, for future authentication.
 - `authentication(...)`: Illustrates the flow of authenticating with an already registered passkey.

-In the process of going through the above two flows, the request ID - a UUID sent b
+In the process of going through the above two flows, the request ID - a UUID sent from the origin/relying party - is what ultimately gets authenticated and what is communicated over.

 - `startSignaling(...)`: Is provided with an origin and requestId, setting up communication.